abs007/GSoC-2022/README.md

 - Adding tests to check the functionality of getting specification versions supported by the repository
 - Working on the special cases

+## Current State

+The current state of the project allows the client to choose and select the highest supported version between both the repository and the client.
+It also allows in choosing the versions supported by the repository.
+This introduces backwards compatibility.
+Tests to check the the functionality are also provided.

 ## TAP 14 draft pr

 https://github.com/theupdateframework/python-tuf/pull/2049

+## Challenges and Learnings

+I had to learn on the go.
+This meant learning about the different python libraries and implementing them as I learnt about them.
+This helped me in broadening my python knowledge.
+I also got to know and apply what I learnt about Git&Github.
+I came to appreciate how great a tool Git is in source code management.

 ## Summary
-Had a lot of fun working on implementing changes and learning a lot in the process. 👍
+Had a lot of fun working on implementing changes and learning a lot in the process.
+Also loved working with and learning from great mentors who had a lot of knowledge to impart. 👍